Click on a topic below to learn more.

 |9.
 Claim for Deficiency or Surplus after the sale||Application(s) to court to deal with any deficiency or surplus based on the proceeds of sale.|

 |10.
 Confirmatory Order||The lender obtains an order from the court confirming that the foreclosure is complete|

-Mortgages have many conditions and covenants (promises) the borrower must follow.
-A breach of any of these promises can be a default, which can result in foreclosure.
-While failure to pay amounts owing to the lender is the most common default, it is not the only form of default.
+Failure to make mortgage payments is not the only form of default.
+Mortgages have many promises the borrower must follow.
+Breaking any of these promises can be a default.
 Some mortgages even allow the lender to demand repayment of the mortgage in full and subsequently foreclose at any time at their discretion without default.

 The lender can start the foreclosure process if you default on your mortgage.
 Default means you break any of the terms of your mortgage, including falling behind on mortgage payments.

 When you arrange a mortgage, it is a contract between you and the lender, where you agree to pay back the principal and interest according to a set schedule.
 You are the legal owner of the house, but the lender will record the mortgage with the Land Registry, to protect their interests.
 The house is security for the loan.
 If you do not make payments as scheduled, the lender has the legal right to force a sale of the house.

 Lenders usually do not want foreclose, and will make reasonable efforts to get you back on track so you can keep your home, including refinancing or setting up a payment plan.
 Talk to your lender right away if you are having trouble making your mortgage payments.
 Do not wait until legal proceedings have started against you.